msassak/smug-core/README.md

   (+ 1 2))
 ```

-If you really must see what the value of somethign at some point in your code,
+If you really must see what the value of something at some point in your code,
 you can feel better by using `sigh` rather than `prn`:

 ```